bitzaldot/bitzal-sdk-docs/SCRIPT.md

 ## Part 0: What are we building?

-- What was a runtime and pallet again?
+- What was a runtime and barrel again?
-- What is the anatomy of a pallet? - config, call, pallet, event, error, hook
+- What is the anatomy of a barrel? - config, call, barrel, event, error, hook

-## Part 1: Build a simple balance pallet
+## Part 1: Build a simple balance barrel

-### Step 1: Simplest pallet
+### Step 1: Simplest barrel
 - `type Balances = StorageMap<Key = T::AccountId, Value = Balance>`
 - `type TotalIssuance = StorageValue<Balance>`
 - basic call to `transfer` from a to b.